jacquessham/StockAnalytics/Post_StockPricePrediction/Readme.md

 # Supplemental Files for Medium Post - Predict Stock Price with Time-Series Statistical Learning

-This folder consists the supplemental files for my Medium Post of <i>Predict Stock Price with Time-Series Statistical Learning</i>.
+This folder consists the supplemental files for my Medium Post of <a href="https://medium.com/@jjsham/predict-stock-price-with-time-series-statistical-learning-fec97560439e"><i>Predict Stock Price with Time-Series Statistical Learning</i></a>.
 In the post, we have made predictive models for Apple (AAPL) and Lockheed Martin (LMT).
 This folder consists of the code of predictive models train with the following algorithms:
 <ul>
 	<li>Adaptive model (Facebook Prophet)</li>
 	<li>ARIMA model (pmdarima)</li>